ToF-/Domain/README.md

       In an equation for ‘it’:
           it = readFile "data/transactions.csv" >>= readTransactions
 ```
-## 3. Using a monad transformer
+## 4. Combining Monads with Monad Transformers

-What we need is a way to chain Either actions _inside_ the IO monad.
+What we need is a way to chain __Either__ actions _inside_ the IO monad.
 This is exactly what the `Control.Monad.Trans.Except` library is offering us:

 ___Control.Monad.Trans.Except___